FinnMacCumail/tmdbGPT/docs/troubleshooting.md

 - **TV show counts** ("How many seasons does X have?")
 - **Movie facts** ("How long is Titanic?")

-These now have 85-95% success rates.
+These now work excellently.
 Try your query again before troubleshooting.

 ## Query-Specific Troubleshooting